OptiFi-Team/optifi-sdk/README.md

 ```

 it will print all the market info, find the address of any OptiFi market.

-`Copy the OptiFi market address you want to trade and paste it to appropriate places in all the the scripts which are going to be used below`
+`Copy the OptiFi market address you want to trade and paste it to variable market in scripts/constants.ts`.
+It will be imported and used in the scripts of later steps

 - init the user on the OptiFi market (only for first time)